cnti-testcatalog/testsuite/README-testsuite.md

 ## Installation

-To quickly get CNF Conformance up and running, see the [Installation Guide](INSTALL.md).
+To quickly get CNF Conformance Test Suite up and running, see the [Installation Guide](INSTALL.md).

 ## Usage

-Check out the [usage documentation](https://github.com/cncf/cnf-conformance/blob/master/USAGE.md) for more info about invoking commands and logging
+Check out the [usage documentation](https://github.com/cncf/cnf-conformance/blob/master/USAGE.md) for more info about invoking commands and logging.

 ## Code of Conduct